-Ombudsman • An Ombudsman was established in Morocco in 2011.
-11 The Ombudsman is a constitutional authority, in charge of matters, complaints, conflicts arising between individuals, private entities or companies and the Government or administration.
+Ombudsman An Ombudsman was established in Morocco in 2011.11 The Ombudsman is a constitutional authority, in charge of matters, complaints, conflicts arising between individuals, private entities or Morocco in 2011.
+11 The Ombudsman is a constitutional authority, in charge of matters, complaints, conflicts arising companies and the Government or administration.
 The Ombudsman does not intervene in disputes among private individuals.
 Although legal aid is not available for disputes before the Ombudsman, there are no costs for the filing of a claim with the Ombudsman.
-2. Describe the main non-governmental sources of pro bono and/or other pro bono resources in Morocco.
 The main non-governmental sources of pro bono and/or other pro bono resources in Morocco are: • Droit et Justice 12 In August 2013, with the support of the Euro-Mediterranean Foundation of Support to Human Rights Defenders, the British Embassy in Morocco and the Arab Human Rights Fund, the association launched a program of legal aid for asylum seekers in Morocco.
 The association trains a team of lawyers and jurists willing to provide pro bono legal services for asylum seekers by being assigned one case per year under the supervision of the Droit et Justice.
 The association also provides permanent legal support as well as ongoing training to the volunteer lawyers and jurists.
 These issues have gained so much importance recently that the Moroccan authorities have decided to establish a national refugee status determination system.
 Until recently, the United Nations High Commissioner for Refugees ("UNHCR") was the decisionmaking body in this area.
-AMAPPE - Association Marocaine d'Appui à la Promotion de la Petite Enterprise13 This association runs a socio-economic integration project in partnership with the UNHCR in Morocco.
+AMAPPE - Association Marocaine d'Appui à la Promotion de la Petite Enterprise13 integration project in partnership with the UNHCR in Morocco.
 The association coordinates micro income-generating activities.